ataiva-software/vertex/docs/development/roadmap.md

-# Eden Development Roadmap
+# Vertex Development Roadmap

 ## Current Status

-Eden is **production-ready** with all core services implemented and fully functional.
+Vertex is **production-ready** with all core services implemented and fully functional.
 The platform provides a complete DevOps solution through a single 19MB binary.

 ## Completed Features